 You can be strong and firm, but still respectful.

-7. Justify It: Provide A Reason For Your Requests Or Exceptions
+6. Justify It: Provide A Reason For Your Requests Or Exceptions

-There’s a famous example in psychology on the power of providing a reason:
+From a famous example in psychology research:

 Experimenter: Excuse me, I have five pages, may I use the machine because I have to make some copies